ElliotRipa/neoneofetch/README.md

 # neoneofetch
 Clone this repo into your home directory

 Rename it to .neoneofetch

+Ensure that you have neofetch installed

 Then append the following lines to ~/.bashrc
 ```
 # aliases for neofetch
 alias aperturefetch="neofetch --ascii ~/.neoneofetch/aperture.txt --ascii_colors 6 11"